salmanbao/FabricWebApp/README.md

         make rm-node-modules

-    deletes the node_modules directory of the web server (in particular, the `fabricsamplewebapp_webserver_homedir_node_modules` volume).
+    deletes the node_modules directory of the web server (in particular, the `fabricwebapp_webserver_homedir_node_modules` volume).
 This can be executed only if the services are not up.
 This does not delete any real data that can't be easily recreated, though it may involve downloading a lot of node.js dependencies.

 -   The command